Bard High School Early College is a public, non-specialized, and screened high school/early college.

 For students with an IEP or who receive special education services for 20% or more of the school day.

 For current 7th grade students and families to learn about the special education opportunities and services at Bard High School Early College.
-Call to to receive registration information.
+Registration required.

 FALL Open Houses 2018

 Prospective students and their parents may visit BHSEC Manhattan during an Open House to find out more about the school.
 At the open house you will hear from the administration, faculty, and current students, then you will be allowed to tour the campus.
 You need to register online to attend an open house.
 Please be aware that attending an open house is not required for admission at Bard High School Early College (BHSEC).
 Online registration begins September 7, 2018 at 10:00 a.m..
 There are no wait lists.

 Tours Tours will be led by current BHSEC students or staff and will be about 45 minutes long.
 Due to high demand, families can choose between an open house or a tour, but should not plan to attend both.
 Online registration is required.
 Please check back for dates.